 In other words, in terms of pain relief, ultrasound-guided alcohol injections provide results that are comparable to surgery—if not better.
 It does this without any of the major risks and drawbacks associated with surgery, including longer recovery times, higher risk of accidental nerve damage or infections, scarring, and more.
 And in the rare cases where it doesn’t work, surgery always remains an option.

 If you’re sick of feeling like you’re standing on a pebble, give Sierra Foot & Ankle a call today at (775) 783-8037 for an evaluation and review of your treatment options.
-We have offices in Carson City and Gardnerville for your convenience.
+Our office is conveniently located in Carson City, Nevada.